FrameEngine/FrameEngine/README.md

 ```

 This launches a simple **X11** window showing a rotating cube with orbiting spheres.
 Press `Ctrl+C` in the terminal to terminate (or just close the X11 window).

 ---

 ## How to use the engine?

-Copy this directory into your project and include FrameEngine in your CMakeLists:
+Include the FrameEngine directory in your project and update your `CMakeLists.txt` as follows:
 ```
 cmake_minimum_required(VERSION 3.10)
 project(MySimulation)